openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The OpenPGP message format allows multiple signatures of a message, i.e. the attachment of multiple signature packets.

 An implementation MAY sign a message with a traditional key and a PQ(/T) key from the same sender.
-This ensures backwards compatibility due to {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.5, since a legacy implementation without PQ(/T) support can fall back on the traditional signature.
+This ensures backwards compatibility due to {{I-D.ietf-openpgp-crypto-refresh}}, Section 5.2.5, since a legacy implementation without PQ(/T) support can fall back on the traditional signature.

 Newer implementations with PQ(/T) support MAY ignore the traditional signature(s) during validation.

 Implementations SHOULD consider the message correctly signed if at least one of the non-ignored signatures validates successfully.

-\[Note to the reader: The last requirement, that one valid signature is sufficient to identify a message as correctly signed, is an interpretation of {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.5.\]
+\[Note to the reader: The last requirement, that one valid signature is sufficient to identify a message as correctly signed, is an interpretation of {{I-D.ietf-openpgp-crypto-refresh}}, Section 5.2.5.\]

 ## ECC requirements